pagekit/docs/troubleshooting.md

 # Troubleshooting

-If you run into problems with Pagekit, there are a few steps you should try.
+<p class="uk-article-lead">If you run into problems with Pagekit, there are a few steps you should try.</p>

 ## System requirements